sendon1982/date-calculator/README.md

 to push the image to the docker hub repository

-# How to run with CloudFormation
+# How to run with CloudFormation from AWS console management

 ## Create DynamoDB stack
 1. Create a new AWS account in Sydney region and get its accesskey and secretkey for access DynamoDB, as well as SubnetId